-This week we needed to send a message between two projects.
+This week we needed to send a message between two boards.
 Sounds simple enough, right?

 Well, it took us a few tries to get it working properly, but we figured it out in the end!

-We wanted to make something pretty cool - press a button on one board and have LEDs light up on BOTH boards.
-The idea was to use two XIAO RP2040 boards and make them communicate using serial communication (UART).
+We wanted to make something pretty cool - press a button on one board and have LED light up on an other board.
+The idea was to use two XIAO RP2040 board and Arduino uno board and make them communicate using serial communication (UART).
 We thought this would be easier than trying to do wireless stuff, and honestly, we were right!

 Instead of going with WiFi or Bluetooth (which seemed complicated), we decided to use good old UART serial communication.
 It's basically like having a conversation between two boards using just two wires.
 Pretty neat actually!